P O Box 4980

 Window Rock, AZ 86515

-As Chief Executive Officer of the Navajo Housing Authority (NHA), Ms. Yazzie is responsible for operating and managing a public housing stock of approximately 8,500 residential units, 29 administrative buildings, and the compliance oversight of 52 subrecipient housing providers
+As Interim Chief Executive Officer of the Navajo Housing Authority (NHA), Ms. Roberts is responsible for operating and managing a public housing stock of approximately 8,500 residential units, 29 administrative buildings, and the compliance oversight of 52 subrecipient housing providers

 receiving Indian Housing Block Grant funds.
-Ms. Yazzie is a full-blood member of the Navajo (Diné) Nation.
-She is an Industrial Engineer by educational profession and has worked 10 years as a private engineering/management consultant for native and urban communities
+Ms. Roberts is a full-blood member of the Navajo (Diné) Nation.

 Marlene J. Lynch